LAST UPDATED: July 28, 2019

 DeWALT is one of the top mechanic tool brands, thanks to its long history and reputable name.
-The company offers an extensive line of hand tools and toolsets, and this set, in particular, includes premium products at an attractive price.
-This set is an updated version of its best-selling toolset, which features an easy-to-use case and improved materials.
+The company offers an extensive line of hand tools and toolsets, and this set in particular includes premium products at an attractive price point.
+This set features an easy-to-use case and improved materials.

 This mechanic's tool kit is a great combination of hand tools and power tool accessories (while it doesn't come with power tools, all the sockets are interchangeable).
-This kit also features the company's quick-release, 72-tooth ratchet that is perfect for high-torque ratcheting and fits in tight spaces.
+This kit also features the company's quick-release, 72-tooth ratchet, which is great for high-torque ratcheting and fits in tight spaces.
 The tools feature an improved, anti-slip vinyl grip driver designed for maximum comfort.

-When you talk about who makes the best hand tools in the world, you'll probably hear Stanley Tools in the discussion.
-This reputable brand is well-known and often delivers top-rated hand tools that are beloved by their customers.
-One of the best features with every Stanley toolset is its lifetime replacement warranty.
+When you talk about who makes the best hand tools, you'll probably hear Stanley Tools in the discussion.
+This reputable brand is well known and often delivers top-quality hand tools that are beloved by its customers.
+One of the best things about Stanley tool sets are their lifetime replacement warranty.

-This mixed tool set comes with 210 pieces for all types of jobs and projects you might come across.
-This Stanley set includes six different socket sets (including spark plug, deep sockets, and various drive sizes), cushion grip screwdriver sets, a tape measure, utility knife, extension bars, three different specialized pliers, spinner handle, and hex keys.
+This mixed tool set comes with 210 pieces for all types of jobs and projects you might encounter.
+This Stanley set includes different socket sets (including spark plug, deep sockets, and various drive sizes), cushion grip screwdrivers, a tape measure, utility knife, specialized pliers, a spinner handle, and hex keys.
 The tools feature chrome vanadium-forged bodies for durability and a polished chrome finish.
 Every tool that is included exceeds all ANSI specifications for added safety.

 Even the best hand tool company has some problems with its products.
 This Stanley kit is on the more expensive side compared to the number of tools included, and other Stanley cases with more tools get very pricey.
 Also, the case that the tools come in isn't overly sturdy and makes it difficult for storing your full set.